graphic links to Magforum.com home page

 Cartoonist Steve Bell's Maggie's Farm switched from Time Out with the first outing in City Limits portraying Norman Tebbit ripping off an interviewer's head on Maggie's order 'Get him Psycho!'

-Art director Carol Warren used design consultant David King to establish an immediately recognisable cover style on a low budget.
-Don McCullin interviewed King for Eye and described his work so: 'His graphic style – an easily recognisable mix of explosive sans serif typography, solid planes of vivid colour and emphatic rules – reworked for the New Left in Britain the graphic language of the Russian Constructivists.'
+Art director Carol Warren employed design consultant David King to establish an immediately recognisable cover style on a low budget.
+Christopher Wilson interviewed King for a 2003 issue of Eye and described his work so: 'His graphic style – an easily recognisable mix of explosive sans serif typography, solid planes of vivid colour and emphatic rules – reworked for the New Left in Britain the graphic language of the Russian Constructivists.'
 Jeremy Leslie's book Issues: New Magazine Design features a spread of City Limits covers.
-King has a unique collection of Soviet imagery.
+King had a unique collection of Soviet imagery.
+The collection was acquitted by the Tate museum in 2016.

 City Limits folded in the early 1990s.